Keshorn Walcott

 Keshorn "Keshie" Walcott, ORTT (born 2 April 1993) is a Trinidadian track and field athlete who competes in the javelin throw.
-He is an Olympic champion, having won gold in 2012.
+He is the 2012 Olympic champion and the 2025 World champion.
 He is the first Caribbean male athlete, as well as the first of African descent, to win the gold medal in a throwing event in the history of the Olympics.
 He is also the holder of the North, Central American and Caribbean junior record.

 Walcott is the youngest Olympic gold medallist in the men's javelin (19 years 131 days), and the first athlete in any track and field event to win World Junior and Olympic titles in an individual event the same year.
+He is also the second-oldest gold medallist in the men's javelin at the World Championships (32 years 169 days).

 Career

 Early life and medals

 Born the third child of Beverly Walcott and Endy King, Walcott grew up playing football and cricket, striving to keep up with his athletically talented older brother Elton.
 He was raised in the fishing village of Toco, in north-east Trinidad.
 He did not take up the javelin until the age of 15, but found immediate success.
 By April 2009, one week after his 16th birthday, he was the Caribbean youth (under-17) champion.

 In 2010 he stepped up to the standard regulation javelin (800-gram), and he continued his domination of the Caribbean junior division, as the three-time winner in the Junior (under-20) javelin throw at the CARIFTA Games in 2010 to 2012, setting a new NACAC North, Central American and Caribbean junior record in 2012.